 In this lesson we'll cover the last agent arm we haven't touched on yet:

-.
+on-fail.
 We'll also touch on one last concept, which is the helper core.

 Failures